 - Inappropriate behavior, including the use or consumption of any substances before or during the ceremony, will not be tolerated.
 Violators will be escorted from the floor.

 - Graduates should turn off electronic devices during the ceremony.

 - Noise distractions after one name is called may prevent the next person’s name from being heard, diminishing the esteem of the ceremony for that graduate and his/her guests; therefore, guests are asked to recognize graduates with applause only.

 - Since Commencement represents a major life achievement, the University expects appropriate decorum be observed at all times by all in attendance.

 - Persons who create disturbances may be escorted from the ceremony.

 - Honors College graduate medals will be presented by President Burckel during the ceremony.

-- Honor graduate (cum laude, magna cum laude, summa cum laude) cords will be distributed in the practice gym before rehearsal.
+- Honor graduate (cum laude, magna cum laude, summa cum laude) cords will be distributed upon arrival.